-Saxon Reading Foundations 1 includes several decks of cards used to review concepts taught across the year.
-These individual decks of cards-the Letter Deck, Picture Deck, Spelling Deck, Sight Word Deck, Affix Deck, and Alphabet/Accent Deck-make up the Review Deck.
+Saxon Reading Foundations 2 includes several decks of cards used to review concepts taught across the year.
+These individual decks of cards-the Letter Deck, Picture Deck, Spelling Deck, Sight

+Word Deck, Affix Deck, and Alphabet/Accent Deck-make up the Review Deck.
 Cards from these individual decks are introduced once the content on each card has been taught and then are used for daily review.
 The cards are carefully sequenced and organized for incremental development and continual review.
+The decks also provide children with the means to mentally organize information so that it is easily and quickly retrievable.
 The lesson number on each card indicates when its concept is taught.